Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 Permit requirements for protected areas, recreation areas and forests

-A CAP can be offered for a minimum of 3 months or less, up to a maximum of 3 years.
-You can apply to have it reissued.
+A CAP can be offered for a minimum of 3 months or up to a maximum of 3 years.
+The holder of the CAP can apply to have it renewed through Online services.

 Activities requiring a CAP